 (2) Consumer behavior.

-(aa) As used in this rule, “program cost” means all expenses incurred by a utility in a given year for operation of a DSM program whether the cost is capitalized or expensed.
-An expense includes, but is not limited to, the following:

-(1) Administration.

-(2) Equipment.

-(3) Incentives paid to program participants.

-(4) Marketing and advertising.

-(5) Monitoring and evaluation.

-(bb) As used in this rule, “public participation” means a procedure where a customer or interested party is provided the opportunity to comment on a utility’s integrated resource plan prior to the submission of the IRP to the commission.

-(cc) As used in this rule, “rebound effect” means a specific effect where a customer responds to a lower relative cost of electric service by purchasing more electricity in the same end-use where the demand-side program is concentrated.
+(gg) “Rebound effect” means a specific effect where a customer responds to a lower relative cost of electric service by purchasing more electricity in the same end-use where the demand-side program is concentrated.

-(dd) As used in this rule, “resource” means a facility, project, contract, or other mechanism used by a utility to provide electric energy service to the customer.
+(hh) “Resource” means a facility, project, contract, or other mechanism used by a utility to provide electric energy service to the customer.

-(ee) As used in this rule, “self-generation” means an electric generation facility primarily for the customer’s own use and not for the primary purpose of producing electricity, heat, or steam for sale to or for the public for compensation.
+(ii) “Self-generation” means an electric generation facility primarily for the customer’s own use and not for the primary purpose of producing electricity, heat, or steam for sale to or for the public for compensation.

+(jj) “spillover” means additional reductions in energy consumption or demand by program participants, due to program influences beyond those directly associated with DSM program participation.

-(ff) As used in this rule, “supply-side resource” means a resource that provides a supply of electrical energy or capacity, or both, to a utility.
+(kk) “Supply-side resource” means a resource that provides a supply of electrical energy or capacity, or both, to a utility.
 A supply-side resource includes the following:

 (1) A utility-owned generation capacity addition.